Lower tuition, less grants and more restricted student assistance means big changes for Ontario students

 “They will make choices in terms of what they need to do,” said Fullterton.
 “They will be able to determine what they need to do to change, to adapt and innovate.”

 A 10 per cent tuition cut would take about $360 million away from universities and $80 million from colleges, according to Global News.

-The college’s president, Anne Sado, noted that her administration was anticipating cut backs on revenues after the Ford government took office last year.
-This was taken into account in the planning of the college’s budget for 2019 – 20.
+The college’s president, Anne Sado, reported to the GBC board of governors that the estimated loss in revenue for the college would be $9 million.
+She noted that her administration was anticipating cut backs on revenues after the Ford government took office last year and this will be taken into account in the planning of the college’s budget for 2019–20.

 “We better start creating some contingency plans,” Sado said.

 Major changes will be implemented under the government’s new plans for post-secondary education.
 Below are the questions and answers that every student should know and plan for accordingly.

 Students with a family income of $140,000 and above will no longer be able to receive grants through OSAP.
 These students will only be able to receive repayable loans.

 OSAP grants will no longer cover the average tuition for students earning less than $50,000, meaning that low-income students will have to repay loans, with interest.

 A minimum of 50 per cent of OSAP assistance for students in second-entry programs will be in loans, instead of grants.